-JobsPlus Nashville, Martha O'Bryan Center
+Jobs Plus Nashville, Martha O'Bryan Center Leveraged Resources:

-Utilize the case management structure and business networks at both JobsPlus Nashville and American Job Center to create a working list of potential mentors.
-Utilize the proven mentor recruitment and sustainability programming in place at Big Brothers Big Sisters to extend mentoring opportunities to our youth.
+Utilize the case management structure and business network at both Jobs Plus Nashville and American Job Center to create a working list of potential mentors.
+Needed Resources:

 Volunteers within various professional settings will be recruited to serve as mentors.
 A structure will need to be created to provide mentor training, tracking and accountability measures.

-A.1.5 Establish a centralized career mapping tool

-This project will serve as the foundation of the intake and case management processes within the one-stop shop.
-Providing a path for a resident to identify interests and potential barriers, explore various professional opportunities, get directed towards necessary training, receive help with placement and maintain connections with ongoing mentoring, this career mapping tool will serve as a mutual resource between the resident and provider to create an individualize plan towards employment and self-sufficiency.
+1.5 Establish a centralized career mapping tool This project will serve as the foundation of the intake and case management processes within the one-stop shop.
+Providing a path for a resident to identify interests and potential barriers, explore various professional opportunities, get directed towards necessary training, receive help with placement and maintain connections with on-going mentoring, this career mapping tool will serve as a mutual resource between the resident and provider to create an individualize plan towards employment and self-sufficiency.
+Implementation Leads:

-American Job Center and Jobs Plus Nashville
+American Job Center and Jobs Plus Nashville Leveraged Resources:

-Partner with JobsPlus Nashville to align the checklist already in place and determine what partners are needed to expand accessibility to that resource.
+Partner with Jobs Plus Nashville to mimic the checklist already in place and determine what partners are needed to expand accessibility to that resource.
+Needed Resources: